 We use our Android devices for a lot of things apart from just communicating with people.
-You use it to play games, watch movies, take pictures and videos, and possibly everything else.
+It is required to play games, watch movies, take pictures and videos, and possibly everything else.
 Apart from all of these things, taking or capturing screenshots has become a common thing for everyone.

 Whether you spotted something or anything that might seem funny nice or interesting to you, capturing a screenshot is the first thing everyone does.
-However, there are times when for some reason you won’t be able to capture a screenshot and that, can be super annoying.
-Here’s a fix to ‘Can’t take Screenshot due to Security Policy’.
+However, there are times when for some reason you won’t be able to capture a screenshot and find an error message that says Can’t take screenshot due to Security Policy.
+Here are multiple fixes for ‘Can’t take Screenshot due to Security Policy.’

 For various security reasons, a few apps and websites prevent users from taking screenshots.
 Luckily there are a few ways that you can follow to still be able to take screenshots no matter what.

-- Open Google Chrome browser on your Android device.
+- Open the Google Chrome browser on your Android device.

 - In the address bar at the top, simply type in chrome://flags